octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 { Elt "earth" (Pair (Pair 1 1) 1) }
 ```

-When specifying an empty map, one must cast the map [] into the expected type.
+When specifying an empty map, one must set the map [] into the expected type.

 ```shell
 ligo compile-storage starmap.ligo main '(map []: map(string,coordinates))'